 5 Star Standards Accreditation/Awards of Excellence

-Chapter Advisor or the Year.
-Congratulations also to the Chapters rated with 5 Star Status for 2009-2010:
+results.
+Congratulations to the Chapters rated with 5 Star Status for 2016 calendar

 Annual Greek Leadership Summit

-The AIGC helps sponsor a leadership summit with OFSA for the undergraduate chapter leaders and the IFC and Panhel Council officers.
+The AIGC helped begin sponsoring a leadership summit with OFSA in 2008 for the undergraduate chapter leaders and the IFC and Panhel Council officers.
 In February 2009, we expanded it to include alumni chapter advisors.
-The February 2010 summit focused on the transitioning to the Greek Life Commons as part of CLASS along with all the issues over room lottery, GLC agreement contracts, bursar billing, housing grants,
+The February 2010 summit focused on the transitioning to the Greek Life Commons as part of CLASS along with all the issues over room lottery, GLC agreement contracts,

 Annual Guide to Greek Life Program for Pledges/New Members